Tips for the best viewing spots

 Our tip - the Start and Finish Line Village

-There are two options at the start: On the south side of the road, there will be a free grandstand for family and friends directly at the starting line; the second prime viewing spot will be on the north side of the boulevard Strasse des 17.
+On the south side of the road, there will be a free grandstand for family and friends directly at the starting line.
+The second prime viewing spot will be on the south side of the finish line on the boulevard Strasse des 17.
 Juni.
 Both stands enable a fantastic view to the first and last metres of the race.
 Besides, there are videowalls, live-commenting and catering available to make your spectating experience the most convenient possible.
 Admission is free.
 However, no dogs or bikes are allowed in this area.
 As with other large events, there will security checks of all bags as you enter.

 Major tourist attractions along the course

 The BMW BERLIN-MARATHON offers one of the most attractive courses at the 42.195 k distance.
 Not only is the course in Germany’s capital flat and ideal for setting personal bests, but it is also extremely attractive for tourists.
 A sightseeing tour could not have more spots in its program.
 The loop course it is great for spectators following the race.
 Live music – ranging in style from classical to jazz to samba – lines the course.
 Below you will find the major tourist attractions along the course of the BMW BERLIN-MARATHON:

 The 70-metre tall column is the first Berlin landmark along the course, which will be circled by the runners along both sides.
 The Siegessäule has a viewing platform.

 6.5 k – Bundeskanzleramt (Federal Chancellery) and Reichstag

 Runners will approach the Bundeskanzleramt and the Reichstag.
 The Reichstag houses the Bundestag (German Parliament) and provides spectacular views of Berlin from atop the copula.

 The former seat of the West Berlin Senate, John F. Kennedy spoke the famous words: „Ich bin ein Berliner“ here in 1963.

 28 k – Wilder Eber (Wild Boar)